-1.1 The Minutes of the Cabinet meeting held on 25 September 2017 were confirmed as a correct record and signed by the Chairman.
+- 1.1 The Minutes of the Annual Meeting of the Council held on 23 May 2017 were confirmed as a correct record and were signed by the Chairman. - 1.2 The Minutes of the Extraordinary Meeting of the Council held on 23 May 2017 were confirmed as a correct record and were signed by the Chairman.